 Minneapolis Air Quality Study - Fine Particles

-In this study, AirBeam monitors are attached to bicycles that ride four different bicycle routes to collect air samples.
-The air samples measure extremely small particles.
-Particles so small we can't see it; however, we breathe it in.
-The goal is to better understand personal exposure to fine particles and use this data to analyze the health risks.
+In this study, AirBeam monitors are attached to bicycles that ride four different routes to collect air samples.
+The air samples measure extremely small particles that we breathe in but are too small to see.

 - Air monitoring data will be collected for 11 to 15 days during the month of October.

 - AirBeam monitors, given to volunteers, collect data on four route categories-

 - Control routes: include 22 routes throughout the City of Minneapolis.

 - Commuter routes: allow two volunteers to collect air data that regularly commute to and from work on their bikes.